Can Romantic Love Be Calm and Dynamic?

-A distinction can be drawn between superficial romantic pleasure (such as in sex) that merely fulfills the subjective criterion, and profound romantic satisfaction (such as in profound love) that fulfills the objective criterion as well.
+A distinction can be drawn between superficial romantic pleasure (such as in sex), which merely fulfills the subjective criterion, and profound romantic satisfaction (such as in profound love), which fulfills the objective criterion as well.
 Superficial pleasure is an immediately rewarding, relatively short-lived experience requiring few or no profound human capacities.
-Profound satisfaction involves optimal functioning, using and developing the agent’s essential capacities and attitudes.
+Profound satisfaction involves optimal functioning, using and developing the agent's essential capacities and attitudes.
 Whereas profound intrinsic activities are constitutive of human flourishing, superficial intrinsic activities can easily become addictive.
-Being in a calm dynamic activity requires then that the activity will have its own intrinsic value and will be profound in the sense of essentially connected to human flourishing .
+Being in a calm, dynamic activity requires, then, that the activity will have its own intrinsic value and will be profound in the sense of being essentially connected to human flourishing.

 Calmness and human flourishing

 "The more tranquil a man becomes, the greater is his success, his influence, his power for good.
 Calmness of mind is one of the beautiful jewels of wisdom." —James Allen

 Aristotle distinguishes between hedonia, which expresses the feeling aspect of happiness, and eudaimonia, which expresses the more general notion of human flourishing.
 This is the distinction between feeling good and functioning well.
 Whereas eudaimonia refers to the quality of life as a whole, and especially to an individual's optimal and virtuous functioning in life, hedonia refers merely to having good feelings, getting what you want, or enjoying something you are doing.